-“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR) in March 2017.
+“Great companies obsess over productivity, not efficiency,” Michael Mankins wrote for Harvard Business Review (HBR).

 As he says in his HBR article, “Our research indicates that the average company loses more than 20% of its productive capacity — more than a day each week — to what we call “organizational drag [sic].”